 Categories

 Notices

-With thanks to Rev Anita Kerr, Ed Muirhead and Bill Mclean, for their contributions to the church service, plus the team who prepared the church for opening.
+With thanks to John Dent, Jim McDonald, Ed Muirhead and Bill Mclean, for their contributions to our church service, plus the team who prepared the church for opening.

+Categories